 There are three basic components for considering whether an institution is engaged

-Will researchers be involved in participant interactions, such as consenting, conducting surveys or administering interventions?
+Will researchers be involved in participant interactions, such as screening for eligibility, consenting, conducting surveys or administering interventions?

 Access to identifiable data